NateEag/how-i-code/content/human-names.rst

 Names should be stored exactly as provided.
 Remember that names are language-specific so getting `character encodings`_ right is critical.

-A brave system might address people by nickname.
-It could construct nicknames by using all characters in their full name up to the first whitespace character.
-For languages where family name comes first, starting at the name's end would make more sense.
+A brave system might try to address people by nickname, but it would be difficult to get right.
+It could construct nicknames by splitting the full name on word separators for the user's specified language (usually whitespace characters), then choosing the first or last string based on the cultural convention for the language in question (e.g., in English family name comes last, but in Chinese it comes first).
+In languages that `have no word separators <https://linguistics.stackexchange.com/a/6135>`__, a nickname cannot be safely inferred so it should be left undefined unless the user chooses to add one.
+Any messages in the program that use the nickname would therefore require variants that do not use it.

 Users should be able to edit and remove their names at any time without side effects.
 If a program supports nicknames, it should let people change them.